-Naloxone is for anyone at risk of overdose, either from medical or nonmedical opioid use.
-In general, people at risk of an overdose and anyone in a position to help a person at risk of an overdose should carry naloxone.
+People are dying every day from opioid overdoses.
+But naloxone can help.
+Naloxone is a safe and effective rescue medication that reverses the effects of opioids and saves lives.
+People at risk of an opioid overdose and anyone in a position to help a person at risk of an opioid overdose should carry naloxone.

 How does naloxone work?